 Sometimes, in order to more quickly and effectively gain understanding of a long journal article, that I’m reading offline, I convert it from a PDF file into text in Microsoft Word, and then break the longer paragraphs into shorter ones.

 Such a procedure speeds up my comprehension tremendously.
 From my perspective the convention, in much of academic writing, of cramming enormous amounts of words into single paragraphs sharply impedes reading comprehension.

-With regard to the final point on the above-noted list, an excerpt from the link in the previous sentence reads:
+With regard to the latter point, an excerpt from the link in the previous sentence reads:

 Based on what I have observed over the years, I strongly recommend that all communications from residents – written as well as spoken messages – be at all times strongly evidence-based, devoid of personal attacks of any kind, and expressed in language that is cordial, moderate in tone, and businesslike.
 Things can be stated directly, and with passion, while keeping within the parameters that I have outlined.